awee01/Project-9/README.md

 ## License:

-Users select which license they want to use.
+Users select which license they want to use for their generated READMEs.

 ## Contribution: